Date of Degree

 Copyright 2013 Christopher Park Mooney

 Mooney, Christopher Park.
 "Generalized factorization in commutative rings with zero-divisors."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.